-In accordance with the provisions of Sections 29000-29144 of the Government Code of the State of California, commonly known as the County Budget Act, District budgets are adopted on or before October 2 of each fiscal year.
+In accordance with the provisions of the California Government Code, Section 29000-29144, commonly known as the County Budget Act, District budgets are adopted on or before October 2 of each fiscal year.
 Expenditures are controlled at the object level for all budget units within the District, except for capital asset expenditures, which are controlled at the object class level.
 Budgets are generally adopted for the District's General Fund and Debt Service Fund.